d2l-ai/d2l-en/chapter_installation/index.md

 If you have installed the CPU-only version, you may need to remove it first by running:
 :end_tab:

+:begin_tab:`pytorch`
+By default (if you use `pip install torch,torchvision`), PyTorch is installed with GPU support.
+But if you run what we say in CPU version, you will get the CPU-only version.
+Part of this book requires or recommends running with GPU.
+If your computer has NVIDIA graphics cards and has installed [CUDA](https://developer.nvidia.com/cuda-downloads), then you should install a GPU-enabled version.
+If you have installed the CPU-only version, you may need to remove it first by running:

 :begin_tab:`tensorflow`
 By default, TensorFlow is installed with GPU support.